builtree/handwrite/README.md

    sudo apt-get install fontforge
    ```

    Since the PPA for fontforge is no longer maintained, apt might not work for some users.
-The preferred way is install is to use the AppImage from: https://fontforge.org/en-US/downloads/
+The preferred way to install is using the AppImage from: https://fontforge.org/en-US/downloads/

 3. Clone the repository or your fork